techonerd/Binary-clock/README.md

-# gnomeShellBinaryClock
+# gnome-Shell Binary Clock
-An implementation of a binary clock, meant to show up in gnome shells' status bar.
+An implementation of an additional binary clock, meant to show up in gnome shells' top bar.